ampl/ampl.github.io/docs/source/solvers/copt/options.md

       default -1 ==> automatic.

 tech:optionfile (optionfile, option:file)
-      Name of solver option file. (surrounded by 'single' or "double" quotes if the name contains blanks).
+      Name of solver option file to read (surrounded by 'single' or "double" quotes if the name contains blanks).
 Lines that start with # are ignored.
 Otherwise, each nonempty line should contain "name=value".

 tech:outlev (outlev)
       0-1: output logging verbosity.
 Default = 0 (no logging).